Franchise Horror Stories Jack-o-Lanterns

 Franchise Horror Stories: 5 Ways to Separate Your Brand From the (Scary) Headlines

-With these types of high-profile franchise systems making headlines exploiting franchisees with unfair and deceptive practices, how can brands that truly provide franchisees with the support and training they need to succeed, and work hard to foster strong, supportive franchisor-franchisee relationships differentiate themselves?
+With these types of high-profile franchise horror stories making headlines, how can brands that truly provide franchisees with the support and training they need to succeed, and work hard to foster strong, supportive franchisor-franchisee relationships, differentiate themselves?

 5 Ways to Differentiate Your Franchise Brand to Candidates

 Another best practice when it comes to transparency is vision planning, which begins during discovery day.
 This helps franchisees identify their personal goals for their business so you align expectations.
 Ask them to develop a long-term “vision plan” and present it to your team and other candidates.
 It should look ahead 10 years and include business and personal goals, as well as shorter-term milestones.
 They should include the critical factors that will help them achieve each milestone.
-FBR has a free workbook for franchisors outlining how to implement vision planning with franchisees that you can download here.
+FBR offers a free Vision Planning workbook for franchisors, which provides a step-by-step outline for implementing vision planning with franchisees.

-Horror stories, like those of Quiznos and Burgerim are not the norm in franchising, but they can make many people think twice about buying a franchise.
+Franchise horror stories, like those of Quiznos and Burgerim, are not the norm in franchising, but they can make many people think twice about buying a franchise.
 And even the best systems typically have a few “loud voices” that will complain openly about your brand.
-But, if you implement the tips above, you can ensure that you’ve built a strong reputation for your brand and a solid foundation for mutual respect with your franchisees.
+But, if you implement the tips above, you’ll ensure that you’ve built a strong reputation for your brand and a solid foundation for mutual respect with your franchisees.

 Top Franchise AwardDon’t Miss Your Chance to Be Named a Top Franchise!